The knife is the most important tool inside any kitchen. Without a functional knife within reach, no home cook or chef can create culinary magic.

 If the knife can’t get through that sheet of paper cleanly, that’s an indicator that it needs to be honed.

-How to Use a Honing Steel?
+How to Use a Honing Steel in Easy 3 Ways?

 The honing steel is safe to work with, but it’s easy to see why those who are unfamiliar with it can get intimidated.
 It all comes down to just finding the right angles and repeating the same motions.
 If can you do it right once, you’ll be able to pull it off with no issue in the future.

-1. The Angles Are Essential
+1. The Angles are Essential

 You are targeting specific parts of the knife during the honing process and that means you need to hit them at the right angles to make this process work.